celestiaorg/docs/developers/blobstream-offchain.md

 simplest solution and what is outlined above is for `Fullnodes` to wait until the blocks and the headers are posted to the respective chains, and then download each as they are posted.
-It would also be possible to gossip the headers ahead of time, and download the rollup blocks from Celestia instead of waiting for the headers to be posted to Ethereum.
+It would also be possible to gossip the headers ahead of time and download the rollup blocks from Celestia instead of waiting for the headers to be posted to Ethereum.
 It's also possible to download the headers and the block data like a normal blockchain via a gossiping network and only fall back to downloading the data and headers from Celestia and Ethereum if the